 BAM Nuttall is committed to achieving a balance in our employee population, that better reflects society, benefits the business, and enhances people's lives.
-Aiming to increase the attraction of construction and engineering as a destination for diverse talent, we continued to partner with industry organisations including Building Equality and WISE (Women In Science and Engineering), becoming a 'Strategic Partner' in 2020.
+Aiming to increase the attraction of construction and engineering as a destination for diverse talent we continued to partner cross industry organisations including WISE, becoming 'Strategic Partners' in 2020, Building Equality and Disability Confident.